Bungo-Kokubu Station: Lines

 The station is served by the Kyūdai Main Line and is located 131.7 km from the starting point of the line at Kurume.

 Layout

 The station, which is unstaffed, consists of two side platforms serving two tracks with a siding.
 There is no station building but each platform has a shelter for passengers.
 One shelter also houses an automatic ticket vending machine.
 Access to the opposite side platform is by means of a level crossing.

-Adjacent stations
+Platforms

 History

 JR Kyushu opened the station on 11 March 1989 as an additional station on the existing track of the Kyudai Main Line.

 Passenger statistics

 In fiscal 2016, the station was used by an average of 333 passengers daily (boarding passengers only), and it ranked 295th among the busiest stations of JR Kyushu.